blend-capital/blend-docs/users/auctions.md

 \end{cases}
 $$

-This results in a few key blocks for auctions.
-At block 0, the bidder pays the full bid but receives no assets.
+At block 0, the bidder pays the full bid but receives nothing.
+Between block 0 and 200, the lot increases by 0.5% of the base.
 At block 200, the bid and lot are exactly the base value of the auction.
+Between block 200 and 400, the bid decreases by 0.5% of the base.
 At block 400, the bidder pays nothing but receives the full lot.
-The TL;DR is that in the first 200 blocks, the lot increases by 0.5% of the base per block, and the final 200 blocks, the bid decreases by 0.5% of the base per block.

 ### Interest Auctions